politicalphysicist/politicalphysicist.github.io/content/Politics/socialistClimate.md

 decarbonisation plans, such as electricity, gas, construction, rail, haulage, aviation, shipping, agriculture, and heavy industry.
-Clearly the NDC would be very large (practically a parliament in itself) and would have to contain a number of sub-committees.
+Clearly the NDC would be very large (practically a parliament in itself) and would have to contain a number of subcommittees.

 The role of the NDC would be to develop and implement a binding plan for the complete decarbonisation of Britain, starting now and